From 1.2 GB to 469 MB

 I had run the same scan dozens of times on an M3 Pro with 18 GB.
 I had never once looked at Activity Monitor.
 Every developer thinks their machine is representative.

 The original data model was straightforward.
-FileNode was a class.
-Each instance held a UUID, a stored path string, an array of children, size, modification date, and a few flags.
+FileNode was a class holding a UUID, a stored path string, an array of children, size, modification date, and a few flags.
 For 5.2 million files, it was a problem.

 Five million class instances means five million separate heap allocations.
-Each one carries a reference count, type metadata, and alignment padding that you never asked for.
-Heap fragmentation means the actual memory consumed is larger than the sum of the object sizes.
+Each one carries bookkeeping you did not ask for, plus the extra cost of being its own object in the heap.
+Heap fragmentation means the actual memory consumed is larger than the neat sum of the field sizes.
 On a machine with 16 GB of RAM, five million objects scattered across virtual memory is the difference between “runs fine” and “the OS starts swapping.”

 The cost per FileNode broke down roughly like this: